nathancharlesjones/Look-up-Table-Examples/02_Other-Sin-Improvements/README.md

 ### Adding fixed-point numbers

 What's a "fixed-point" number, you ask?
 Excellent question!
 Consider, first, an integer: the least significant bit of an integer has the value "1" (or 2<sup>0</sup>), so 0b0001 is equal to "1" and 0b1001 is equal to "9".
 There are no digits to the right of the lest significant bit, but what if there were?
 What would 0b0001.00 mean?
 If we extend the idea that the third bit of a binary number is 2<sup>3</sup>, the second bit is 2<sup>2</sup>, the first bit is 2<sup>1</sup>, and the zeroth bit is 2<sup>0</sup>, then the bit after the decimal (or "radix") point might be 2<sup>-1</sup> (or 0.5), then 2<sup>-2</sup> (or 0.25), and so on.
 The digits to the left of the radix point become the "integer" bits and those to the right become the "fractional" bits.
 This is the meaning of a "fixed-point" number: an integer data type whose radix point is redefined to be somewhere other than to the right of the least significant bit.
-Assuming our example above of a fixed-point number is signed, "0b0001.00", is said to be in "q3.2" format, meaning that there are 3 integer bits (plus an assumed sign bit) and 2 fractional bits.
+Assuming our example above of a fixed-point number is signed, "0b0001.00", is said to be in "q3.2" (or "q2") format, meaning that there are 3 integer bits (plus an assumed sign bit) and 2 fractional bits.
 Instead of representing the range [-32, 31], as it would if it were a plain signed integer, our example can now represent the range [-8, 7.75], in increments of 0.25.
-For a 32-bit processor, such as the STM32F1 we are using in these examples, it makes sense to make all fixed-point numbers 32-bits long and a commonly used format might be "q15.16", allowing for a range of [-65536, 65535.999984741], in increments of 1.5259e-5 (2<sup>-16</sup>).
+For a 32-bit processor, such as the STM32F1 we are using in these examples, it makes sense to make all fixed-point numbers 32-bits long and a commonly used format might be "q15.16" (or "q16"), allowing for a range of [-65536, 65535.999984741], in increments of 1.5259e-5 (2<sup>-16</sup>).
 For a processor without a floating-point unit, integer math (including operating on fixed-point numbers, since they are an "integer" data type, just with a different radix position) goes MUCH faster and doesn't require additional code (as would be needed to perform floating-point math).
 For more information, see [here](https://developer.arm.com/documentation/dai0033/a/).

 I added the code at the above link into my project directly, adding two typedefs for the fixed-point data types I wanted to use.
 ```